Lacrymology/states/memcache/doc/metrics.rst

 main.conn_yields
 ~~~~~~~~~~~~~~~~

-:doc:`Memcached </memcache/doc/index>` has a configurable maximum number of requests per event (-R
+:doc:`/memcache/doc/index` has a configurable maximum number of requests per event (-R
 command line argument), this counter shows the number of times any
 client hit this limit.